 Those are some dismal gaps.
 Including a salary range in your JD builds trust for prospective talent early on.
 It lets female and underrepresented prospects know that you’re committed to equity and fair pay.
 After all, the salary you disclose will be the salary regardless of the candidate’s gender, race, or other demographic characteristics.

-Emphasize Your Company’s Commitment to Diversity & Inclusion
+Emphasize Your Company’s Commitment to Diversity, Equity & Inclusion (DEI)

 Always Be Willing to Revise Your Inclusive Job Description